janaiscoding/calculator/README.md

 current known problems:
 - if i get a result and continue keypressing, it adds the numbers onto the result
+- chain reaction
-- decimals stuff & rounding
+- decimals stuff & rounding <- fixed